Ruffo324/Interface2Inventory/README.md

 The script is written for the [**To The Core**](https://www.technicpack.net/modpack/to-the-core-official.1293279) *Technic Launcher* modpack.

+# Features:
+  - Periodically exports items from an Applied Energistics ME Interface to an adjacent inventory
+  - Ability to preserve a certain amount of items in the system.

 # Installation
-Create a new folder in the root
+Create a new folder in the root.
 ```shell
 mkdir I2I
 cd I2I